Unobe Station: Layout

 There is an island platform and two tracks elevated.
 The platform is sealed in with glass walls and doors.

 History

+The Osaka Monorail station opened on 1 June 1990, coinciding with the opening of the first phase of the Osaka Monorail Line from Senri-Chūō Station to Minami-Ibaraki station.

 The original name of the station, Ibaraki, was the same as the city's main JR train station although there was no direct connection between the JR station and the monorail station.
 This caused confusion among passengers and finally the monorail station was renamed.
+On 1 April 1997, it was renamed as Unobe Station.